-WHAT IS SCHIZOPHRENIA?
+WHAT IS SCHIZOPHRENIA

 Likewise, the voices may tell them to do things that may not be healthy.
 Sometimes, they hear voices that tell them they are not a good person.
 Additionally, some people believe that they receive messages from the TV.
 Some hear voices coming from the radio or even traffic signs and license plates.
-These psychotic symptoms often make people feel paranoid.
+These symptoms often make people feel paranoid.
 A person with Schizophrenia may feel like others are out to get them or are talking about them.
-These are false belief, but to the person with this mental condition, it seems very real.
+These are false beliefs, but to the person with this mental condition, it seems very real.

 WHAT CAUSES SCHIZOPHRENIA?

 Schizophrenia’s cause is not known.
 However, a combination of genetics, environment, and altered brain chemistry may play a role in the mental condition.
 Schizophrenia symptoms include disorganized speech and odd behavior.
 Also, people with this mental condition don’t function well in their daily activities.

 An individual with schizophrenia may also have trouble with your ability to focus and your memory.
 The treatment for Schizophrenia may go on throughout your life.
 Treatment often includes medication, therapy, and health care services given by mental health professionals.
 More information about these conditions can be found at the National Alliance on Mental Illness (NAMI).

 The short answer is “yes, it can be.”
 The symptoms of Schizophrenia can be so severe that it stops you from working.
 Even if you take medication, it may not be enough to control your symptoms.
 If you cannot work due to your mental condition and your symptoms prevent you from working for longer than 12 months, then you should apply for SSD and SSI benefits.